Monie520/Spatial-Hi-C/README.md

 This directory contains scripts and analysis notebook for re-producing figures in our manuscript.

 # 3.protocol
-Protocol can be found as soon as our work online.
+The protocol will be available once our work is published online.